lily-es/remark-java/README.markdown

 ## About this fork

-This fork was created in order to convert Maven build system to Gradle and deploy library to Maven Central Repository.
+This fork was created to update the jsoup dependency to make it compatible with newer jsoup versions due to class name changes.

-**Please note that this fork is no longer maintained.**

 ## Example Usage Scenario